my life 4 jesus.co.za

-Bizarrely, Mary thought, she had a reoccurring dream that only ceased in a time long afterwards when Peter had given his life to the Lord.
+Bizarrely, Mary had a reoccurring dream that only ceased in a time long after Peter had given his life to the Lord.
 She repeatedly dreamt they have a beautiful home, but it was built on sinking sand.
-While part of it was slipping into a bottomless crevice, several tornados approached, threatening to blow the rest of their home to smithereens.
+While part of it was slipping into a bottomless abyss, several tornados approached, threatening to blow the rest of their home to smithereens.

 She always woke shortly before the tornados struck.